- The AF grade is equivalent to the grade of F in the determination of grade point averages and academic standing (Effective spring, 2017).

 SP/UP: These grades are used in courses with a linkage in credits to multiple semesters such as thesis and dissertation research.
 Neither SP nor UP will be included in the student’s GPA.
 The grade of SP will be assigned when a student has made satisfactory progress during a semester prior to the final semester of the linked courses; credit will be awarded with the grade of SP.
 The grade of UP will be assigned when the student’s progress has been unsatisfactory and no credit will be awarded.
 For course work, the faculty member may change the grade of SP to a letter grade once the final grade for the multiple semester work is completed; the change must occur for all students in the course.
 A grade of SP cannot be changed to a UP or F based on a student not completing the final semester’s work satisfactorily.
 UP is a final grade.
-It can stand as it is, or it can be changed to an F. Grades of SP or UP for thesis or dissertation credits may not be changed to letter grades.
+It can stand as it is, or it can be changed to an F. Grades of SP or UP for thesis or dissertation credits (Graduate courses only) may not be changed to letter grades.

 Grades must be reported to the Registrar’s office as soon as possible after the course is completed but not later than 72 hours after the final examination for that course.
 If the final exam is on the Friday of exam week, grades are due by noon on the following Tuesday.